 Equity based incentive awards are currently made though the Company's 2019 LTIP.
 The Company also maintains the 2010 LTIP, and previously maintained the Midland States Bancorp, Inc. Omnibus Stock Ownership and Long Term Incentive Plan, and the Third Amendment and Restatement Midland States Bancorp, Inc. 1999 Stock Option Plan (collectively, with the 2010 LTIP, the "Prior Incentive Plans").
 As of the effective date of the 2019 LTIP, no further awards may be granted under the Prior Incentive Plans.
-However, any previously outstanding incentive award granted under the Prior Incentive Plans remains subject to the terms of such plans until the time it is no longer outstanding.
+However, any previously outstanding incentive award granted under the Prior Incentive Plans subject to the terms of such plans until the time it is no longer outstanding.

 Midland States Bancorp, Inc. 2019 Long-Term Incentive Plan.
 The 2019 LTIP was adopted by our board on February 5, 2019 and became effective upon approval by our shareholders on May 3, 2019.
+Following the approval of the 2019 LTIP, no additional awards may be issued under our previous plan, the Second Amended and Restated 2010 Long-Term Incentive Plan (the "2010 LTIP"), although any award previously granted under the 2010 LTIP will remain subject to the terms of the 2010 LTIP for so long as it remains outstanding.
 The 2019 LTIP was designed to ensure continued availability of equity awards that will assist the Company in attracting, retaining and rewarding key employees, directors and other service providers.
-Pursuant to the 2019 LTIP, the Compensation Committee is allowed to grant awards to eligible persons in the form of qualified and non-qualified stock options, restricted stock units, stock appreciation rights and other incentive awards.
+Pursuant to the 2019 LTIP, the Compensation Committee is allowed to grant awards to eligible persons in the form of qualified and non-qualified stock options, restricted stock, restricted stock units, stock appreciation rights and other incentive awards.
 Up to 1,000,000 shares of common stock are available for issuance under the plan (all of which may be granted as qualified stock options).
-As of December 31, 2019, there were 843,772 shares available for issuance under the plan.
-Awards vest, become exercisable and contain such other terms and conditions as determined by the Compensation Committee and set forth in individual agreements with the employees receiving the awards.
-The plan enables the Compensation Committee to set specific performance criteria that must be met before an award vests under the plan.
+As of December 31, 2020, there were 704,834 shares available for issuance under the plan (all of which may be granted as qualified stock options).
+As of December 31, 2020, there were 704,834 shares available for issuance under the plan enables the Compensation Committee to set specific performance criteria that must be met before an award vests under the plan.
 The 2019 LTIP allows for acceleration of vesting and exercise privileges of grants if a participant's termination of employment is due to a change in control, death or total disability.
 If a participant's job is terminated for cause, then all unvested awards expire at the date of termination.